Jakey-K/InducingForgetting/README.md

 ## Original Experiment

 Z. Zhu, M. C. Anderson, and Y. Wang, “Inducing forgetting of unwanted memories through subliminal reactivation,” Nature Communications, vol. 13, no. 1, Oct.
 2022, doi: <https://doi.org/10.1038/s41467-022-34091-1>.

+## Extra Reading

+Both of these studies were instrumental to my designing of the experiment paradigm:

+D. Nardo and M. C. Anderson, “Everything you ever wanted to know about the think/no-think task, but forgot to ask,” Behavior research methods, vol. 56, Feb.
+2024, doi: <https://doi.org/10.3758/s13428-024-02349-9>.

+J. A. Harris, C.-T. .
+Wu, and M. G. Woldorff, “Sandwich masking eliminates both visual awareness of faces and face-specific brain activity through a feedforward mechanism,” Journal of Vision, vol. 11, no. 7, pp. 3–3, Jun.
+2011, doi: <https://doi.org/10.1167/11.7.3>.

 [Back to top](#table-of-contents)